Skip to main content

 Make Meals a Family Affair

-Even if in a rush, families still can work together for speedy meal preparation: adults can be in charge of the entrée, older kids can prepare a salad and little ones can help set the table.
+Even if in a rush, families still can work together for speedy meal preparation: Adults can be in charge of the entrée, older kids can prepare a salad and little ones can help set the table.

 Finally, to make the most of your family meals, make conversation part of the dining experience and reduce distractions by turning off the TV and phones and tuning into your loved ones.